 Report a violation

-Please reach out to Dajana Günther, Conference Managers, directly:
+Please reach out to the team as written above or to Dajana Günther, Conference Manager, directly:

 Phone: +49 172 694 44 43 (Text, WhatsApp, Viber, Telegram)